Headed to volunteer in the Dominican Republic with ILP? Here's what you can't miss during your semester abroad living around Puerto Plata.

 Walk Your Students Home

 After school, walk your students home and see where they live.
 Volunteers who spend their semester in the Dominican Republic teach students who are part of our humanitarian program — they come from families with very little means and your English classes are entirely free for them because of their circumstances.
-They love to introduce you to their families and their families will be happy to meet you.
+Your students typically live in the same neighborhood as you, so you'll often see them outside of class when you're out and about and getting to know this community is a big part of the experience.
+They love to introduce you to their families and their families are always so happy to meet you too.
 Seeing where they live will be a humbling experience and help you understand how to best work with them understanding more about their background.

 Attend Different Church Services

 Christianity is one of the most commonly practiced religions in the DR as well as Catholicism.
-With some research you could find a mass near you that you could attend.
+With some research, you could find a mass near you to attend.
 This is a great way to get to know a little bit more about the culture around you while you live in the Caribbean for your semester abroad.

 Try All The Local Food And Treats

-Your city has a lot of yummy restaurants and treats you've gotta checkout!
+Your city has a lot of yummy restaurants and treats you've got to check out!
 Ask locals what their favorites are, try new places on your own, and keep a running list every time you see something you want to try.
 Be adventurous!
 You'll be surprised about what you like.
-Here are some of our very favorite treats you need to check out.
+Here are some of our very favorite treats you need to check out ... but we're just going to list a few top favorites here:

 Stay In A Tree House

 If you've ever Googled "What to do in the DR" you've probably stumbled upon these amazing tree houses.
 Yes, they're real houses up in trees that you sleep in and yes, they're totally worth it.
-Our volunteers so often say that spending one of their vacations here was a highlight from their entire 4 month trip.
-You can also do activities in the area like zip lining, paddle boarding, and swimming.
+Our volunteers so often say that spending one of their vacations here was a highlight of their entire 4 month trip.
+You can also do activities in the area like zip lining, paddle boarding, and swimming ... see why it's a total favorite?
 Check out the details here.

 Swim In DuDu Lagoon

-This breathtaking swimming hole is tucked away in a beautiful jungle and the perfect place to take a little trip tip.
+This swimming hole is tucked away in a beautiful jungle near the northern coast and is the perfect place to take a little trip.
 You can grab on to a zip line and drop into the blue water, and jump off platforms if you're looking for a little adrenaline rush!
 Here's more about the lagoon.

 Really Get To Know Your Neighbors